akrmyuc/akrmyuc/README.md

 ## Hi there 👋
  I'm Akari.
 I work as a software engineer👩‍💻 And I was a DTP designer for 5 years.<br>
- I live in Japan🇯🇵 But I want to work in the US someday❤️<br>
+ I live in Japan🇯🇵 But I want to work in the overseas someday❤️<br>
  So I'm in the process of learning English now.
 Thank you😊

 ## My skills💡